 “So you joined Unity’s team just to betray it,” Leandros guessed.

 “I’ll help you get Amos back first, if I can.”

 Leandros shook his head.
 “No, leave my uncle to me.
 You’re right to be doing what you’re doing, and I’ll help you, if I can.”

 Leandros turned to leave, hesitating in the doorway.
 “Say you get the magic.
 What then?
-You’ve betrayed them with this, betrayed them by not killing me after promising to.
+You’ve betrayed them with this, betrayed Unity.
 You have this magic, this weapon— whatever it may be.
 What then?”

 “I don’t know,” Roman answered.
 “I haven’t thought that far ahead.”

-“You never do,” Leandros said.
+“You never do,” Leandros said, adding.
 “You probably should.”

 “Probably,” Roman admitted.
 “Leandros, I don’t suppose you’d…like to get dinner and catch up?”